TrshPuppy/TrshPuppy.github.io/public/markdown-src/basic-buffer-overflow.md

 _Easy!_

-In the next part we'll talk about NOP Sleds for when we want our exploit to work more reliably on target machines (not our own).
+In [part 3](https://trshpuppy.github.io/portfolio/writeups/nop-sleds) we'll talk about using NOP Sleds to make our exploit more reliable on target machines (not our own).

 > Resources
 >